stevedonovan/gentle-intro/src/1-basics.md

 Rust is a curly-braces language with semicolons, C++-style comments and a `main` function - so far, so familiar.
 The exclamation mark indicates that this is a _macro_ call.
-For C++ programmers, this can be a turn-off, since they are used to seriously stupid C macros - but I can ensure you that these are altogether more capable and sane.
+For C++ programmers, this can be a turn-off, since they are used to seriously stupid C macros - but I can ensure you that these macros are more capable and sane.

 For anybody else,